Engineering (Ph.D.)

 - 3

 Choose Core courses, based on plan of study approved by Ph.D.
-Committee: Core courses exclude dissertation courses: ENGR 987, ENGR 988, ENGR 989, ENGR 990.
+Committee: Core courses exclude dissertation courses: ENGR 980, ENGR 985, ENGR 987, ENGR 988, ENGR 989, ENGR 990.
 Ph.D. and M.S. students may take ENGR 500, ENGR 520, and ENGR 590 as Core courses.
 ENGR 700-800 level courses are restricted to the Ph.D. program with the exception of course transfer into the M.S. program.

-Must take a minimum of 27 hours of dissertation research (any combination of ENGR 987, ENGR 988, and ENGR 989 can satisfy this criteria, however only one of these courses can be taken in any given term).
+Must take a minimum of 27 hours of dissertation research (any combination of ENGR 987, ENGR 988, and ENGR 989 can satisfy these criteria, however only one the these can be taken in any given term)

 All applicable prerequisites must be met